-- 27. As required by section 47(5), Moylan J first addressed the question, Has there been a change of circumstances of a nature and degree sufficient in this case to open the door to the exercise of the judicial discretion?
-In relation to the mother, his answer was a clear No. - 28.
-I should set out his reasoning in full (paras 120-122): - "120 I must assess whether there has been a sufficient change of circumstances by reference to what has happened since 2012 and, in particular, by reference to the current circumstances.
-The key elements of DJ McPhee's judgments were: - (a) the circumstances in which CB was found on 5th March 2010, coupled with the previous incident in September 2009; - (b) that the mother had been found by a chartered clinical psychologist to have maladaptive personality traits; - (c) the conclusion of a child and adolescent psychiatrist that CB had a disorganised attachment to her mother and that her developmental delay was due to neglect, both physical and emotional, whilst in the care of her mother.
-The psychiatrist referred to CB's disturbed emotional and behavioural presentation;
+[27] As required by s 47(5) of the ACA 2002, Moylan J first addressed the question: Has there been a change of circumstances of a nature and degree sufficient in this case to open the door to the exercise of the judicial discretion?
+In relation to the mother, his answer was a clear no.

+[28] I should set out his reasoning in full (paras [120]-[122]):

+'[120] I must assess whether there has been a sufficient change of circumstances by reference to what has happened since 2012 and, in particular, by reference to the current circumstances.
+The key elements of District Judge McPhee's judgments were:

+- (a) the circumstances in which CB was found on 5 March 2010, coupled with the previous incident in September 2009; - (b) that the mother had been found by a chartered clinical psychologist to have maladaptive personality traits; - (c) the conclusion of a child and adolescent psychiatrist that CB had a disorganised attachment to her mother and that her developmental delay was due to neglect, both physical and emotional, whilst in the care of her mother.
+The psychiatrist referred to CB's disturbed emotional and behavioural presentation; - (d) a parenting assessment which concluded that the mother had very little insight into her past circumstances and limited understanding of CB's needs; - (e) the evidence from the psychiatrist that CB had a particular need to move only once and without delay and to a placement which would provide long term stability.

-- (d) a parenting assessment which concluded that the mother had very little insight into her past circumstances and limited understanding of CB's needs; - (e) the evidence from the psychiatrist that CB had a particular need to move only once and without delay and to a placement which would provide long term stability. - As referred to above, the District Judge concluded that CB, whilst in the care of her mother, had suffered significant harm due to significant neglect, both physical and emotional.
+[121] As referred to above, the district judge concluded that CB, whilst in the care of her mother, had suffered significant harm due to significant neglect, both physical and emotional.
 He referred to the psychiatrist's emphatic evidence about the "dramatic effect" on CB which would follow the breakdown of a family placement and his evidence that CB required skilled parenting.
-To quote again,
+To quote again: